Dive sites Menorca: So much to explore!

 Lightning Corner I **

-Following the reef, we find the entrance to the first cavern, which opens into a large chamber with openings to the surface, revealing a beautiful light.
-Via a small opening, this cavern is connected to a second one and once we exit it, we dive with the shore to our right and visit a third cavern.
-When we enter we can see an exit to our left and a tunnel that runs parallel to the coast.
-Here we can find an abundance of shrimps, small conger eels and crabs.
-We follow this tunnel to the end, where we can surface in an air bubble and see the daylight through a tiny hole.
+This dive site is located on the north coast just outside the marine reserve.
+We anchor the boat near a huge rockfall created long ago by a lightning strike - hence the name.
+As we follow the reef, we find the entrance to the first cave, which opens into a large chamber with openings to the surface that give a beautiful backlight.
+This cave is connected by a tunnel to a second cave.
+After leaving this cave, we visit a third cave, with an exit on the left and a tunnel running parallel to the shore.
+Here we find shrimps, small conger eels and crabs.
+We follow this tunnel to the end, where we can emerge into a chamber.

 Lightning Corner II *